ccolas/ccolas.github.io/_posts/2022-04-06-worldoptim.md

 <img class="image" src="/images/posts/worldoptim/results_standard_run.png" alt="Evolution of World2 model in the 'business as usual' scenario."/>

+**Disclaimer: the codebase presented here is in development.
+I talk about it in case somehow wants to study this subject and wants to use the code.
+In its present states, with the cost functions coded so far, it gives weird results (see discussion below).**

 ### Limits to Growth

 In the early 1970s, an international group of researchers called the [club of Rome](https://www.clubofrome.org) was tasked to study the implication of a continued worldwide